Albert Road Shopping

 The Kings which opened in September 1907, was designed by the highly respected theatre architect Frank Matcham and is described as one of the best examples of Edwardian playhouse to be found in the British Isles.

-There is a diverse range of shops to choose from in Albert Road including comic shops, cafes, hairdressers, music shops, vintage and retro clothing shops, art and crafts, a great range of antique shops, off licences, second hand books, furniture dealers, specialist food shops and fruit and vegetable shops.
+There is a diverse range of shops to choose from in Albert Road including comic book stores, cafes, hairdressers, music shops, vintage and retro clothing shops, art and crafts, a great range of antique shops, off licences, second hand books, furniture dealers, specialist food shops and fruit and vegetable shops.
 The area retains the feel of a traditional high street and has a real sense of community.

 The area also has a wide range of pubs, bars and cafes.
 Many of the pubs such as the Wine Vaults and the 5th Hants Volunteer specialise in serving real ale and many serve great pub food.
 The Phoenix in Duncan Road is a great traditional pub which has stable facilities sometimes used by the nearby Kings Theatre to house animals appearing in productions.

 Towards the eastern end of Albert Road is the Wedgewood Rooms a live music and comedy venue with a capacity of 450 - 500 people depending on use.
 Before becoming a music venue the Wedgewood Rooms was a more traditional function suite hosting dinner dances, awards ceremonies, society functions, wedding receptions and private parties.